Do I Need To Convert My Flash Courses To HTML5?

 Unless learners manually enable Flash on a site-by-site basis, Flash content is blocked.

 Learners are also unable to view flash courses on mobile devices like tablets and smartphones.
 As mobile learning becomes more popular, so does HTML5.
-HTML5 comes with several benefits, including:
+Because HTML5 works seamlessly across multiple devices and responds to different screen sizes, it has become the industry standard for mobile e-learning.

-If you’ve designed past courses in an authoring tool that has the ability to publish in both Flash and HTML5, in most cases, you can simply use that tool to republish them in HTML5.
+If you’ve designed courses in an authoring tool that has the ability to publish in HTML5, you can almost definitely republish those courses to be compatible with HTML.

 If you find, however, that your legacy courses were designed and published with Flash, or an authoring tool that didn’t output HTML5, you’ll need to migrate those courses from Flash to HTML5.

 The migration process can take thousands of hours of time and requires expertise in both platforms.
-Many organizations with smaller L&D teams simply can’t handle this level of conversion in-house.
+Many companies with smaller learning and development teams simply can’t handle this level of conversion in-house.

-Roundtable Learning is currently working with many organizations to handle this process, which frees up L&D teams to focus on new strategy and content.
+Roundtable Learning is currently working with many companies to handle this process, which frees up learning and development teams to focus on new strategy and content.

 Are you able to republish your Flash courses?
 If you’re unsure, we can help you determine the right process.
-If you’re concerned that your learners can’t access old courses, or you’re worried that all of your Flash courses will become obsolete, book a meeting with our expert team.
+If you’re concerned that your learners can’t access old courses, or you’re worried that all of your Flash courses will become obsolete, give us a call.